svetlasyrimis/git-express-react/README.md

 7. In **Settings**, under **Manage Access**, add your team members.

-8. Create a group chat in Slack and and share the link of **your fork** with your team.
+8. Create a group chat in Slack and and share the link of **the new repo** with your team.

 9. Your team members should have received an invitation to collaborate via email.